iceweb/swissmountaingame/readme.md

 </div>

-Find source code <a href="game.html">here</a>
+You can find the source code of the game right <a href="game.html">here</a>

 You can use one of the online HTML Editor like https://jsfiddle.net/ so run and test your code if you like.
 Or just save it in a local file and open it with a browser.
 Happy prompting :)

-Find below the prompt to try it yourself.
+Find below the prompt sued to create your own game with a capable LLM like OpenAI o3-mini (high)

 <b>Create a HTML5 / Javascript based browser game with the following requirements:<b>
 <ul>